Prithwish10/Aucteria/README.md

   ```
 * **npm**

   If the package in the repositories suits your needs, this is all you need to do to get set up with Node.js.
-In most cases, you’ll also want to also install npm, the   Node.js package manager.
+In most cases, you’ll also want to install npm, the Node.js package manager.
 You can do this by installing the npm package with apt:
    ```sh
   sudo apt install npm
   ```